Roundtable Policy: Confidence-Weighted-Consensus Aggregation Improves Multi-Agent-System Reasoning: Methodology

-Each evaluation yields a trust weight with two components: (i) a quality score in $[-100, 100]$, where negative values indicate incorrect or misleading responses, and (ii) a calibrated 95\% confidence interval representing grader certainty.
+In the backward phase, each evaluation yields a trust weight with two components: (i) a quality score in $[-100, 100]$, where negative values indicate incorrect or misleading responses, and (ii) a calibrated 95\% confidence interval representing the uncertainty.
 Together, these form the equivalent of both a “grade” and a measure of “grading confidence,” ensuring that downstream decisions reflect not only evaluation outcomes but also their reliability.
-Notation follows Appendix~\S\ref{app:notation} $A^P_i$ denotes the $i$-th player agent, $A^G_l$ the $l$-th grader, and $A^F$ the fusion agent.
-Player responses $r_i^j$ and grader scores $(s_l^j, u_l^j)$ are indexed by round $j$.